-When asked about Popular Island, a retired farmer who’s not a government fan said, “Poplar Island is a government program that works.”
+When asked about Poplar Island, a retired farmer who’s not a government fan said, “Poplar Island is a government program that works.”

-The island, about a mile off the west side of the St. Michaels/Tilghman Island peninsula, was 1,140 acres when it was first surveyed in 1847.
-By the 1990s, the island was down to nearly four acres, about the size of four worn down football fields.
+The island, about a mile off the west side of St. Michaels/Tilghman Island peninsula, was 1,140 acres when it was first surveyed in 1847.
+By the 1990s, the island was down to nearly four acres, about the size of four worn-down football fields.
 It had eroded away; the natural progress of many islands in the Chesapeake Bay.

-In 1994, the state and federal governments were dealing with how to better handle dredge material in the Bay’s channel.
+In 1994, the state and federal governments were dealing with how to better handle dredge material in the Chesapeake Bay’s shipping channels.
 In the old days, they’d dig out the channel and put the material elsewhere in the Bay.
 That caused problems.
-It messed up oyster beds and crab habitat.
+It messed up oyster beds and crab habitats.
 Boating channels shifted.
 Birds were disappearing, finding other places to stop on their migration routes.